Huotes/CommitMaker/README.md

 In the movie 'The Matrix', Chuck Norris is the Matrix.
 If you pay close attention in the green 'falling code' scenes, you can make out the faint texture of his beard.

 Chuck Norris once sued Burger King after they refused to put razor wire in his Whopper Jr, insisting that that actually is 'his' way.

+Penguins love cold... they wont survive the sun.